 NSAIDs, salicylates, TMP, penicillin, warfarin, valproate, proton pump inhibitors, cyclosporin, cisplatin increases the risk of MTX toxicity in the blood; aminoglycosides, neomycin, probenecid reduces the absorption of MTX.

-Most significant and serious interactions are with NSAIDs and PPIs since these are very common therapeutic choices.
+The most significant and serious interactions are with NSAIDs and PPIs since these are very common therapeutic choices.

-A pre methotrexate evaluation is necessary before initiating medical therapy with methotrexate; this evaluation involves the blood tests which include: complete blood count with differential, renal function tests include the serum creatinine, blood urea nitrogen, and urinalysis, and liver function tests include serum bilirubin, AST, ALT, serum albumin, hepatitis serology.
+A pre methotrexate evaluation is necessary before initiating medical therapy with methotrexate; this evaluation involves the blood tests, which include: complete blood count with differential, renal function tests include the serum creatinine, blood urea nitrogen, and urinalysis, and liver function tests include serum bilirubin, AST, ALT, serum albumin, hepatitis serology.
 HIV tests are also necessary, and if appropriate, the clinician should obtain a chest radiograph as well.

 Methotrexate is administered orally or as injections (intramuscular, intravenous, intrathecal, or subcutaneous) injection.